Ashley Judd: Career

 Starting in 1991, Judd appeared as Ensign Robin Lefler, a Starfleet officer, in two episodes of Star Trek: The Next Generation, "Darmok" and "The Game".
 From 1991 to 1994, she had a recurring role as Reed, the daughter of Alex (Swoosie Kurtz), on the NBC drama Sisters.

 She made her feature film debut with a small role in 1992's Kuffs.
 In 1993, she was cast in her first starring role playing the title character in Victor Nuñez's Ruby in Paradise.
-This won the Sundance Film Festival Grand Jury Prize.
+The latter film won the Sundance Film Festival Grand Jury Prize.
 Believing that this role would shape the rest of her career, Judd was extremely nervous before the audition, nearly getting into a car accident en route.
 "From the first three sentences, I knew it was written for me", she told the San Jose Mercury News.
-She received rave reviews in her role as Ruby Lee Gissing, a young woman trying to make a new life for herself.
-This performance would launch her career as an actress.
+She received positive reviews in her role as Ruby Lee Gissing, a young woman trying to make a new life for herself.

 Nuñez told biographer James L. Dickerson that Judd created the resonance of this character: "The resonance, those moments, was not contrived.
 It was just a matter of creating the scene and trusting that it was worth telling."

-Oliver Stone, who had seen Judd in Nuñez's film, cast her in Natural Born Killers.
-Her scenes were later cut from the version of the film released theatrically.
+Oliver Stone, who had seen Judd in Nuñez's film, cast her in Natural Born Killers (1994), but her scenes were cut from the version of the film released theatrically.
 The following year, she gained critical acclaim for her role as Harvey Keitel's estranged daughter in Wayne Wang's Smoke and as Val Kilmer's wife in Michael Mann's Heat.
 That same year she played the role of Callie in Philip Ridley's dark adult fairy tale The Passion of Darkly Noon.